jayway/cljwordgraph/README.md

     user=> (map (fn [x] (.length x)) ["apa" "kalle"]) (3 5)

-Note that the short function syntax can be used if you like.
+The short function syntax can be used if you like.
 These two function declarations are equivalent:

     (fn [x] (.length x))
     #(.length %)